fadonoso/HackerNews_WebCrawler/README.md

 This program is a minimlist example of web crawling using scraping techniques.
 This program only works for the page 'https://news.ycombinator.com/'.

+In order to run the webcrawler (Ubuntu): ./webcrawler.py

+Other SO: python3 webcrawler.py

+In order to run the tests: py.test

 This program was tested in Ubuntu 16.04

 How to install the dependencies: